Scientific: Dalea frutescens

 Landscape Use: Accent shrub xeriscape gardens

-Form & Character: Evergreen shrub, semi-prostrate and spreading
+Form & Character: Rounded, grayish, recessive to semi-prostrate and spreading, arid.

-Growth Habit: Moderate 3 feet with greater spread
+Growth Habit: Evergreen woody perennial, moderate growth rate to 3 feet with greater spread.

-Foliage/texture: Leaves are gray green, finely pubscent, small and pinnately-compound, 8 to 20 oval leaflets, 1/8 inch long; fine texture.
+Foliage/Texture: Leaves gray green, finely pubscent, small and pinnately-compound, 8 to 20 oval leaflets, 1/8 inch long; fine texture.